Should You Take Belly Dancing Classes At Home or in the Studio?

 - Belly dancing workshops and seminars.

-Classes in a dance studio are normally one hour in length.
+Classes in a dance studio are one hour in length.
 Fifteen minutes will be dedicated to general warm-up exercises such as Yoga or Pilates.
 The remaining forty-five minutes is reserved for learning one, two, or three steps depending on their ease or difficulty.
 Time is allotted between steps for any questions or clarification of movements.

 - Fun, entertainment, and learning about another culture